Fire/Disaster Prevention

 Last updated: Apr.
 22, 2015 |

-Retracting the undercarriage, the pilot of AS365N2 Mogami (the name of a local river) increases airspeed on takeoff from Yamagata airport in May 2011.
-After 27 years’ sterling service,
+Retracting the undercarriage, the pilot of Yamagata’s AS365N2 increases airspeed on takeoff

 Yamaguchi Prefectural Disaster Prevention Aviation Unit | ||||